Certainly! The gzip

 Huffman coding is used to build variable-length codes for the most common data values.
 This step helps to further reduce the size of the compressed data. d.
 Header and Trailer:

 The compressed file begins with a header that contains metadata about the original file, such as the filename and timestamp.
-The compressed data follows the header, and the file ends with a trailer that includes a checksum for data integrity verification during decompression.
+The compressed data follows the header, and the file ends with a trailer that includes a checksum for data integrity verification during decompression. - Decompression Process:

-When you use the gzip command to decompress a file, it follows these steps: a.
+command to decompress a file, it follows these steps: a.
 Header Check:

 The decompression process starts by reading and verifying the header of the compressed file.
 This header contains information about the original file, such as the filename and timestamp. b.
 Inflation: